synapsecns/synapse-contracts/contracts/router/docs/README.md

 | originQuery | SwapQuery | Information about the optional swap on the origin chain      |
 | destQuery   | SwapQuery | Information about the optional swap on the destination chain |

+- `tokenSymbol`, `originQuery`, and `destQuery` could be obtained by interacting with `SynapseRouterV2` contracts on both origin and destination chains, which is covered in the [Quoting the bridge transaction](#quoting-the-bridge-transaction) section.
+- `tokenSymbol`, `originQuery`, and `destQuery` are also returned by `routerSDK.bridgeQuote()` function, which abstracts the bridging workflow from the SDK consumer.

+### Bridging workflow (high-level)

+1. Swap from `token` into a bridge token represented by `tokenSymbol` is performed on the origin chain, according to the parameters encoded in `originQuery`.
+   > This step will be omitted, if `token` is already a bridge token represented by `tokenSymbol` on origin chain.
+2. Token represented by `tokenSymbol` is bridged to the destination chain.
+3. Swap from token represented by `tokenSymbol` into the end token is performed on the destination chain, according to the parameters encoded in `destQuery`.
+   > This step will be omitted, if the bridge token represented by `tokenSymbol` on destination chain is already the end token.
+4. End token is transferred to the `recipient` address on the destination chain.

 ### `SwapQuery` structure

 | Parameter     | Type    | Description                                                          |